Piraeus Artemis: Artemis, Goddess of the Hunt

 Artemis, a virgin goddess who kept away from men and civilization, signifying the wild aspect that was always apparent in Ancient Greek culture, came to be worshipped as a huntress and a sanctifier of solitude.

 She was associated with young women and girls and biological maturation, and both Piraeus Artemis statues show the goddess as a curvaceous woman, not a wild young girl.
 The anger of the goddess was also feared and recounted in legends, and part of the worship consisted of appeasing the goddess.
 The statues convey this aspect; though in both depictions Artemis's stance is approachable, she carries her weapon, showing her ability to quickly withdraw favor.
-Often worshipped close to territorial frontiers and a little aways from settlements, female worshippers of Artemis were frequently in danger; a necessary aspect that came with worshipping the goddess.
+Often worshipped close to territorial frontiers and a little away from settlements, female worshippers of Artemis were frequently in danger; a necessary aspect that came with worshipping the goddess.

 Several theories attempt to explain the placement of Artemis's sanctuaries.
 M. Jost proposed that the temples on borders are associated with Artemis as a huntress and separating her from the temples in low, marshy areas honoring her as a fertility goddess.
 However, Frontisi proposed that the location represents the goddess's realm as transitioning between nature and civilization.

 The goddess's reputation as not only a protector but a huntress becomes much clearer in fourth-century statuary.
 Though the two Piraeus Artemises are portrayed in long dresses, it is perfectly clear from her bow and quiver that she is a huntress, while other statues of Artemis depict her in a short or double-belted dress and indicate a more active Artemis.

 The goddess was both wild and a peaceful, a key aspect of civilization, and these statues reflect this idea by showing her as strong and womanly, approachable and dangerous, capable of protecting or punishing her worshippers.